Laura0607/PBfB2018/README.md

 ## Description:

-## Step_1: Download a batch of FASTA files containing genes of interestfrom NCBI and save it in a new directory.
+## Step_1: Download a batch of FASTA files containing genes of interest from NCBI and save it in a new directory.

 Make a list of IDs of DNA sequences that you would like to download from NCBI.The IDs for genes can be found at the NCBI website by entering the gene name + species name.
 Save this list as a .txt file in the Data_1 directory: **~/PBfB2018/Step_1/Data_1**